 Considering the successful example of LABEEF (Latvian Baltic Energy Efficiency Facility) it is assumed that de-risking of investments upon task completion by an agent collaborating with a banking institution, is the keystone of such project's success.
-This way, the energy service companies (ESCOS) do not carry the full burden of the investments' credit risk and are thus permitted to proceed to new projects.
+This way, the energy service companies (ESCOs) do not carry the full burden of the investments' credit risk and are thus permitted to proceed to new projects.
 Adopting policies guided by the framework which stipulates obligation schemes' operation, sets municipal and regional targets, clarifies businesses' social responsibility and reduces prices due to feasible economies of scale, is of paramount importance.

-Concurrently, developing residencies' energy retrofit could assume collective characteristics and be applied on blocks of flats or districts.
+Concurrently, developing residencies' energy retrofit programmes could assume collective characteristics and be applied on blocks of flats or districts.
 Admittedly, radical energy upgrade interventions on a building as a whole are more energy and cost-efficient compared to mild upgrade interventions on buildings' envelopes concentrating mainly on flats.
-Interventions on the building's envelope (thermal-insulation, replacing frames) reduce heat loss and increasingly utilise RES while taking advantage of conventional fossil fuels' heating systems (e.g. solar panels connected to central heating system for thermal comfort and domestic hot water).
+Such deep energy renovations combine interventions on the building's envelope for heat losses reduction (thermal insulation, replacing frames) and increased RES utilisation while taking advantage of conventional fossil fuels' heating systems (e.g. solar panels connected to central heating system for thermal comfort and domestic hot water).
 The benefits of flat owners' collective cooperative at neighbourhood or district level (e.g. Carbon Co-op) have been verified by good practices worldwide.
 Collective management allows for the emergence of economies of scale while facilitated access to financing sources leads to widespread implementation of energy upgrade projects.